 Aboriginal cultural heritage in NSW: Questions

 We are working to change the laws around Aboriginal cultural heritage in New South Wales.
-This page provides answers to questions about the public consultation and how you can get involved, as well as responses to questions about the 5 key aims of the new draft legislation.
+This page provides answers to questions about the public consultation process, as well as responses to questions about the 5 key aims of the new draft legislation.

-We are developing a new system for the conservation and management of Aboriginal cultural heritage in NSW.
-This involves creating a new Aboriginal cultural heritage Act.
+We are developing a new system for the conservation and management of Aboriginal cultural heritage in New South Wales.
+This involves creating a new Aboriginal Cultural Heritage Act.
 When the Act has been passed by Parliament it will become a law.

 The conservation and management of Aboriginal cultural heritage in NSW is currently regulated under Part 6 of the National Parks and Wildlife Act 1974.